cferdinandi/reef/README.md

 ## What's new?

+**Version 1.0.0 removed polyfill dependencies:**

+- All polyfills have been removed and are no longer needed.
+This is a breaking change, as the `.polyfill` versions of scripts no longer exist.

-Version 0.2.0 introduced some big new features:
+**Version 0.2.0 introduced some big new features:**

 - Data reactivity and automatically updating UI
 - Support for nested components